AMythicDev/minus/CONTRIBUTING.md

 - Fork this repo.
 - Read the code available and change the part you don't like!
 Your change should not break the existing code.

-If you're adding a new functionality, start from the branch **master**.
+If you're adding a new functionality, start from the branch **main**.
 It would be a better practice to create a new branch and work in there.

 When you're done, submit a pull request for one of the maintainers to check it out.
 We would let you know if there is any problem or any changes that should be considered.